zhaoyul/aposd-vs-clean-code/README.md

 comments in general.
 Your preference is to have essentially no comments for this code (or any code).
 You argue above that there is simply nothing that comments can do to make the code easier to understand; the only way to understand the code is to read the code.
 That is a cop-out.

 **UB:**

 Sorry to interrupt you; but I think you are overstating my position.
 I certainly never said that comments can never be helpful.
 Sometimes, of course, they are.
 What I said was that I only trust them if the code validates them.
 Sometimes a comment will make that validation a lot easier.

 **JOHN:**

-In order to
+You keep saying that you sometimes find use for comments, but the reality is that "sometimes" almost never occurs in your code.
+We'll see this when we look at your revision of my code.

-write our various versions of the code, you and I had to accumulate a lot of knowledge about the algorithm, such as why it's OK for the first multiple of a prime to be its square.
+Now back to my point.
+In order to write our various versions of the code, you and I had to accumulate a lot of knowledge about the algorithm, such as why it's OK for the first multiple of a prime to be its square.
 Unfortunately, not all of that knowledge can